ahban/OpenGLSC/README.md

 ![](rest.png)

+# To Do List
+* clean the code. some useless code should be removed.
+* remove platform dependent stuff.

 If you want to compile the code by your self, you have to install **OpenCV 2.4.X** and **Visual Studio 2013**.
 And modify the **Makefile** in *./build* folder the corresponding pathes, and then you